 "I'm Me" is a soul-affirming, feminist pop song that celebrates a love for individuality and uniqueness.
 It is extremely modern in its message, but its delivery is quite classic.
-Quiet, almost shy verses lead into a breakout, group-led chorus; the song feels like the narrative trope of a shy student singing at a school talent show to thunderous applause.
+Quiet, almost shy verses lead into a breakout, group-led chorus; the song feels like the narrative trope of a shy student singing at a school talent show, to thunderous applause.

-In "Wintime," the members of Chai mix the multi-layered vocalizations of a gospel choir with the unflinching movement of a patriotic anthem.
-The entire song feels like a bridge leading to a chorus; if there are verses, they transition quickly to the meat of the track.
+In "Wintime," the members of Chai mix the multilayered vocalizations of a gospel choir with the unflinching movement of a patriotic anthem.
+The entire song feels like one extended chorus, as any verses that are present transition quickly into the choral meat of the track.
 Despite the track being a J-Punk song, it is very American in both its build and feel.

 The trilogy ends with "This is Chai."
-A rambly, EDM-fueled, breakbeat punk track plays as the only identifiable vocals assert proudly, "This is Chai."
-The girls relax into a sea of discordance, thumping horns, and blown-out synthesizer leads in a track that has no genre equivalent.
+A rambling, EDM-fueled, breakbeat punk track plays as the only identifiable vocals assert proudly "This is Chai."
+The girls relaxing into a sea of discordance, thumping horns, and blown-out synth leads in a track that has no genre equal.
 The most experimental moment in Punk, "This is Chai" shows listeners just what Chai is capable of.

 Of course, other tracks shine.
 "Fashionista" and "Feel the Beat" further Chai's genre reach and comfortable stance as a femme-J-Punk group.
 The album, as a whole, is a fantastic genre-bender, radiating so much experimentality and positive energy.
-For the more orthodox punk fans, it is a must-listen to see where the genre can go.
-For the pop fan, it is a must-listen to show how pop can bend with a little punk influence.
+For the more orthodox punk fans, it is a must listen to see where the genre can go.
+For the pop fan, it is a must listen to show how pop can bend with a little punk influence.